|

 (vertical) plane is closer to the center of reference sphere than its

-perfect reference point, the wavefront error of astigmatism is negative.
+the objective) - the wavefront error of astigmatism is negative.

 That is the sign of astigmatism in a concave mirror, illustrated on